djbpitt/collatexInstallation/collatex-installation.md

 * For Mac OS X: the Terminal.app that you will find in the Applications -> Utilities folder.
 * For Windows: Windows Powershell, which you can find from the search box.
-* For Linux: ???
-I don't even know where to look if you don't know. ???
+* For Linux: ??? where is this on Ubuntu Desktop ???

 A window will open that displays a command line, a place where you can type instructions to be executed on the computer, with a prompt that might look something like this: